 Kings III Emergency Communications

-Kings III Emergency Communications has been providing complete, compliant and affordable emergency phone solutions for elevators, poolside, stairwells, parking areas and more for nearly three decades, monitoring more than 50,000 help phones across the U.S. Our all-inclusive turnkey solution includes equipment, installation, maintenance and 24/7 monitoring at our very own Emergency Dispatch Center for one low price.
+Kings III Emergency Communications has been providing complete, compliant, and affordable emergency phone solutions for elevators, poolside, stairwells, parking areas, and more for nearly three decades, monitoring 100,000+ help phones across the U.S. Our all-inclusive turnkey solution includes equipment, installation, maintenance and 24/7 monitoring at our very own Emergency Dispatch Center for one low price.
 Two key differentiators include our smart line seizure technology which eliminates costly dedicated emergency phone lines and our digital recording and storing of all calls.
-These coupled with advanced operator training and many other value-added benefits allow us to reduce risk, liability and costs for our customers.
+These coupled with advanced operator training and many other value-added benefits allow us to reduce risk, liability, and costs for our customers.

 Made and supported in the USA.
-For more information, visit our services page.
+Get more information about our CabView solution here.